 Add a recipient: Click to add a recipient.

 Name: Enter a name for the recipient.

 Type: Select from the list:

-FTP Host: Enter the server's IP address or hostname.
+- Host: Enter the server's IP address or hostname.
 If you enter a hostname, make sure that a DNS server is specified under System > Network > IPv4 and IPv6.

-Port: Enter the port number used by the FTP server.
+- Port: Enter the port number used by the FTP server.
 The default is 21.

-Folder: Enter the path to the directory where you want to store files.
-If this directory doesn't already exist on the FTP server, you will get an error message when uploading files.
-Username: Enter the username for the login.
-Use temporary file name: Select to upload files with temporary, automatically generated filenames.
+- Folder: Enter the path to the directory where you want to store files.
+If this directory doesn't already exist on the FTP server, you will get an error message when uploading files. - Username: Enter the username for the login. - Password: Enter the password for the login. - Use temporary file name: Select to upload files with temporary, automatically generated filenames.
 The files get renamed to the desired names when the upload completes.
 If the upload is aborted/interrupted, you don't get any corrupt files.
 However, you probably still get the temporary files.
-This way you know that all files that have the desired name are correct.
+This way you know that all files that have the desired name are correct. - Use passive FTP: Under normal circumstances, the product simply requests the target FTP server to open the data connection.
+The device actively initiates both the FTP control and data connections to the target server.
+This is normally needed if there is a firewall between the device and the target FTP server.